Iolop/POC/Router/Tenda/README-CommandInjection.md

 [Vulnerability description]:

-Command Injection vulnerability in Shenzhen Tenda Technology Tenda's Ac series routers with firmware which was released recently
+Command Injection vulnerability in Tenda Technology Tenda's Ac series routers with firmware which was released recently

 allows remote unauthenticated attackers to execute arbitrary OS commands in LAN from a crafted GET request.